eArmada8/Ys8_IT3/README.md

 A script to get the mesh data and textures out of IT3 files, hopefully someday I will find a way to get both back into the IT3 file.
 The mesh output is in .fmt/.vb/.ib files that are compatible with DarkStarSword Blender import plugin for 3DMigoto, textures are in DDS format, and metadata is in JSON format.

 ## Credits:
-99.9% of my understanding of the IT3 format comes from the reverse engineering work of TwnKey (github.com/TwnKey), and specifically TwnKey's model dumper (https://github.com/TwnKey.com/YsVIII_model_dump/).
+99.9% of my understanding of the IT3 format comes from the reverse engineering work of TwnKey (github.com/TwnKey), and specifically [TwnKey's model dumper](https://github.com/TwnKey/IT3Dumper).

 None of this would be possible without the work of DarkStarSword and his amazing 3DMigoto-Blender plugin, of course.